 Students are expected to maintain a well-groomed professional appearance for clinical experiences and wear the required uniform.
 The uniform is to be worn after week 4 for Skills, during clinical and in simulation only.

-- In addition to the required uniform (described below), professional dress includes a Madison College name badge, watch with second hand, stethoscope, and a black ink pen for charting.
-Name badges are ordered through the https://madisoncollege.edu/academics/areas-of-study/health-sciences/health-education-policies - 2.
-Associate degree Nursing Uniform: - Uniform top (designated navy or "indigo") and matching uniform pants (designated navy or "indigo").
+In addition to the required uniform (described below), professional dress includes a Madison College name badge, watch with second hand, stethoscope, and a black ink pen for charting.
+Name badges are ordered through the School of Nursing and will be discussed during Orientation.

+Associate degree Nursing Uniform:

+- Uniform top (designated navy or "indigo") and matching uniform pants (designated navy or "indigo").
 Students will purchase a Madison College Nursing patch from the bookstore and securely sew this to the left shoulder (deltoid area) of the uniform top (no pinning or taping; must be neatly sewn all the way around the patch). - Scrub jacket (designated navy or "indigo") is optional and requires a Madison College Nursing patch sewn on the left shoulder (deltoid area). - Shoes are to be clean, with closed toes and closed backs (no sandals).
 No platform shoes.
-Shoes must have a slip-resistant sole. - Business casual dress or the nursing uniform is required for data collection days.
-Uniforms are required for patient care days.
+Shoes must have a slip-resistant sole.